paviln/datalogger/Logger/README.md

 ------------------------------------------------

-install apscheduler module for job scheduling
+install schedule module for job scheduling

-sudo pip3 install apscheduler
+sudo pip3 install schedule

 -----------------------------------------
 Change the SERVER_IP in connectiondata.env file in the config folder